seanwu1105/ncu-helper/README.md

 ## TODOs

-1. Include more webpages for in beautified.
+1. Include more webpages in beautified.
 2. Add switch for each webpage to activate this extension on the `popup.html`.